beda-software/drf-writable-nested/README.md

     profile = models.ForeignKey(Profile, related_name='avatars')
 ```

-We should create the following list of serialzers:
+We should create the following list of serializers:

 ```python
 from rest_framework import serializers